maskaravivek/maskaravivek/content/post/CTGAN-tabular-synthetic-data-generation/index.md

 projects: []
 ---

-In this post we we will talk about generating synthetic data from tabular data using Generative adversarial networks(GANs).
+In this post we will talk about generating synthetic data from tabular data using Generative adversarial networks(GANs).
 We will be using the default implementation of [CTGAN](https://github.com/sdv-dev/CTGAN) [1] model.

 ![png](featured.png)